nccgroup/autochrome/README.md

 * Automatic proxy configuration! (uses 127.0.0.1:8080)
 * An annoying infobar because it doesn't check TLS certs!
 * Basic integration with Burp if you install the included Burp extension
+* Two profiles with Android and iOS User Agents

 Currently, the following OSes are supported: